DigitalsunrayMedia/cordova-plugin-stepcounter/README.md

 For more information on setting up Cordova see [the documentation](http://cordova.apache.org/docs/en/4.0.0/guide_cli_index.md.html#The%20Command-Line%20Interface)
 For more info on plugins see the [Plugin Development Guide](http://cordova.apache.org/docs/en/4.0.0/guide_hybrid_plugins_index.md.html#Plugin%20Development%20Guide)

-## Todo / Work in progress

-It should be interesting to merge this plugin with an ios compatible plugin such as [leecrossley/cordova-plugin-pedometer](https://github.com/leecrossley/cordova-plugin-pedometer).
-We should look into changing the interface of this plugin for v0.1.0 release to match that of [leecrossley/cordova-plugin-pedometer](https://github.com/leecrossley/cordova-plugin-pedometer) as closely as possible so as to be able to work towards this in the future.
-We should review the storage way in StepCounterService to use SQLite rather than SharedPreferences, so the custom queries will be possible